 The Pyrmont Ultimo peninsula was inhabited by clans of the Eora nation, who occupied most of the Sydney basin when the First Fleet arrived in 1788.
 Early colonial painters recorded clumps of trees separating areas of grassland: the typical pattern produced by Aboriginal fire-stick farming, to ensure year-round hunting.
 Clans around the harbour also harvested a wide variety of fish and shellfish.
-The peninsula was much higher than it is now: decades of quarrying has lowered the profile drastically.
+The peninsula was much higher than it is now: decades of quarrying have lowered the profile drastically.

 As the settler population expanded, the peninsula was parcelled out to influential colonists (John Macarthur in Pyrmont, Surgeon Harris in Ultimo) who subdivided it.
 At the northern end, iron works and shipyards appeared, and stonemasons including the Saunders family began quarrying sandstone, mainly from the western slopes.

 By the 1860s Pyrmont no longer resembled a picturesque European spa: it was an industrial suburb supporting a working population.
 Pyrmont and Glebe Island bridges provided reliable access to the city, and the peninsula hosted essential but dirty activities: the area was also polluted by sewage flowing into Blackwattle Creek, joining dairy effluent and offal from abattoirs here and on Glebe Island, shrouded by smoke from the iron works.